princeofdream/picocom/doc/ppcom.1.md

 **--quiet** | **-q**

-:   Forces picocom to be quiet.
+:   Forces ppcom to be quiet.
 Suppresses the output of the initial
     status and options information, as well as any other information or messages not explicitly requested by the user.
 Responses to user commands and any error or warning messages are still printed.